 By now, you know I made it down the mountain.
 The question that remains is how.
 My comedian readers would say that I made it down the slopes of Haleakala one step at a time, and that I did.
 But each step grew more painful the longer the day went on.
-Two weeks later, I still gaze at my feet and wonder whether I will lose two toenails.
-Or three.
-The descent out of Haleakala Crater from our cabin in Paliku to Kaupo descended a healthy 6,130 feet over 8.6 miles, and it appears that even trimming my toenails and buying hiking shoes one size too big wasn’t enough to prevent what athletes call turf toe.
+Two weeks later, I still gaze at my feet and wonder whether two or three of the multi-hued purple and blue toenails on my feet will stay or go.
+The descent out of Haleakala Crater descended a healthy 6,130 feet over 8.6 miles, and it turned out trimming my toenails and buying hiking shoes one size too big wasn’t enough to prevent what athletes call turf toe.

 But who wants to talk about my toenails?
 Besides me?

 It was still misting and raining and the wind was still gusting when we left Paliku, and that, as it turns out, made for pleasant hiking weather.
 The cloud cover protected us from the sun.
 The cool temperatures meant we didn’t overheat.
 And I got to use my rain gear.
 I love when everything in my pack earns its weight in carrying.
 And, so, when it was obvious the rain wasn’t going to stop any time soon, I had no problem pulling out my rain jacket, rain pants and rain cover for my backpack.
 (Later, I was just as happy to put the three zip ties, five feet of parachute cord and small roll of duct tape to help fellow hiker, JR, put his boots back together.
 Anyone who lives in Hawaii for any length of time knows what humidity can do to adhesive.)